 WHAT ABOUT HASHITOXICOSIS?
 This is a more difficult form of a thyroid autoimmune condition where you can have one or both of the antibodies above, plus an elevated TSI (Thyroid Stimulating Immunoglobulins)–the latter which is a member of the Thyroid Stimulating Hormone Receptor Antibody (TRAb) family, and which at least 80% of Graves patients can have.
 You can both both hyper and hypo symptoms.
 Low Dose Naltrexone has been helpful for many individuals who have these antibodies.

 BOTTOM LINE?
 Patients have learned that Hashimoto’s is not a condition you let take its course (as some doctors will recommend), but that you treat with desiccated thyroid, or at the very least T3 added to your T4.
 See the Things We Have Learned page.
 And during that treatment, you raise according to the elimination of symptoms, not labs.
 And if a doctor tells you that your Hashi’s is “mild”, yet you have a sore throat, swollen neck, or the sensation of “wow” one time, and “whoa” another, you are much farther along in the attack than you know!

 There is more on this in the revised STTM book.

-***There is some evidence that taking Selenium can help reduce the TPO antibodies, but it’s not recommended as a “replacement” for desiccated thyroid, but as an additional help.
+Here’s a study that taking Selenium reduces the TPO antibodies, but it’s not recommended as a “replacement” for desiccated thyroid, but as an additional help.

 Interesting side note: Both Hashi’s and Graves disease (hyperthyroidism) can have elevated anti-TPO.
 “The frequency of elevated anti-TPO levels in patients with active autoimmune thyroiditis was 90% (clinical diagnosis Hashimoto thyroiditis) compared to 64% in patients with overt hyperthyroidism (clinical diagnosis Graves’ disease).”
 Pub Med article here.